 The Principal Investigator should provide an opportunity and enough time for the potential participant or their representative to consider all the options, ask the questions they want and stay satisfied with the answers, and then verify through questions that they have understood all the information received.

 After the information process has been completed, the participant or their representative in the cases provided by law, the Principal Investigator and the witness, when appropriate, must sign and date two originals of the consent form, as a statement of having received the information and having taken the free and voluntary decision to participate in it.
 The participant or their representative must receive one of the originals of the consent form and a copy of the information section.

 5. May participants in clinical trials be compensated?

 Yes.
 However, such payments must not be unbalanced to persuade the patient to run unnecessary risks (constituting an undue incentive).
 The intervening Ethics Committee must review and approve any financial agreement or payment to the participants.

 6. How are participants in clinical trials protected and indemnified against any harm that arises as a result of participation in the trial?

-The sponsor must ensure coverage of medical care and contracting of insurance or the establishment of another type of guarantee in the country, in case of damage caused to the participants by the study (Section 3.12, Section C of Annex I of ANMAT Regulation No. 6,677/10).
-Likewise, sponsor must reimburse all subject injuries caused by the drug.
+The sponsor must ensure coverage of medical care and contracting of insurance or the establishment of another type of guarantee in the country, in case of damage caused to the participants by the study.
+Likewise, sponsor must reimburse all subject injuries caused by the drug or study.